I think your bird feeder pole is just as important as your bird feeders!

 Ideally, your bird feeder pole system won’t have complicated instructions and should be in the ground and ready to go within an hour.

-- Check out the Squirrel Stopper Pole and Baffle – Easy to install, sturdy, and squirrel-proof!
+- Check out the Squirrel Stopper Pole and Baffle *Use code BWHQ to save 10%* – Easy to install, sturdy, and squirrel-proof!
 I used this product for many years in my backyard.

 #5.
 How many bird feeders can the pole system feature?